SoulStice

 Since the release of his 2003 debut album.
 SoulStice has become a prominent figure on the alternative hip hop scene.
-In early 2006, SoulStice and Wandering Soul Records signed a national distribution deal through EMI/Caroline to release the album “Dark Water” by his group Wade Waters.
-In 2007, SoulStice released his second solo album, “Dead Letter Perfect” which was distributed through Universal Music.
-Garnering significant radio support, “Dead Letter Perfect” led to tours in Europe and Japan as well as coverage in XXL Magazine, The Source, URB, Scratch and most other tastemaker hip hop publications.
-In 2009, SoulStice released “Beyond Borders,” a collaboration project with Belgian beatmaker SBe, that featured artists from around the globe.
-His song, “That Thang” was featured in the Oscar-Nominated film, “The Blind Side” starring Sandra Bullock, and his song “Always” was featured on the CBS hit show NCIS Los Angeles.
+In early 2006, SoulStice and Wandering Soul Records signed a national distribution deal through EMI/Caroline to release the album "Dark Water" by his group Wade Waters.
+In 2007, SoulStice released his second solo album, "Dead Letter Perfect" which was distributed through Universal Music.
+Garnering significant radio support, "Dead Letter Perfect" led to tours in Europe and Japan as well as coverage in XXL Magazine, The Source, URB, Scratch and most other tastemaker hip hop publications.
+In 2009, SoulStice released "Beyond Borders," a collaboration project with Belgian beatmaker SBe, that featured artists from around the globe.
+His song, "That Thang" was featured in the Oscar-Nominated film, "The Blind Side" starring Sandra Bullock, and his song "Always" was featured on the CBS hit show NCIS Los Angeles.

-SoulStice is married to Amanda Drehobl Llorens with whom he has one son, Noah and one daughter, Maya.
-References to his wife and son are present throughout his various albums.